What is EGTC GO and the way it operates

 The Gorizia region is geographically uniform, just as historically its path has been common.
 Under various rulers and dominations, the population has lived together, proud interpreters of three civilisations: Latin, Slavic and Germanic.
 In the 20th century, a border was drawn that changed the face of the territory and the lives of the inhabitants.
 Since 2007, this wound is being sewn up, breaking down concrete and abstract borders.

 EGTC GO, an Italian public authority with legal personality, was founded in 2011 by the municipalities of Gorizia, Nova Gorica and Šempeter-Vrtojba in line with Regulation (EC) no. 1082/2006 of the European Parliament and of the Council, with the aim of pinpointing and tackling the shared challenges and to make the entire cross-border area more competitive and more attractive.
-EGTC GO is an entity having jurisdiction over the territory of the three cities: It may reach across the border and, for the first time, make plans and carry out actions for a single cross-border city, composed of three no longer separate municipalities, but a continuous territory with no divisions.
+The territory of the three cities falls within the remit of EGTC GO.
+As an entity, EGTC GO can reach across the border and, for the first time, make plans and carry out actions for a single cross-border city, composed of three no longer separate municipalities, but a continuous territory with no divisions.

 This opportunity was the reason for the three municipal administrations to decide to establish an EGTC, since they were convinced that only truly joint operations could have a tangible impact on their shared territory.
 An EGTC is currently the only legal instrument offering the following possibilities: